Introduction of Polymorphism in C++

 • Polymorphism is an operation that may exhibit different behavior in different instances.
 The behavior depends upon the types of data used in the operation.

-• Polymorphism is a mechanism that allows to implementation a function in different ways in different situations or environments.
+• Polymorphism is a mechanism that allows implementing a function in different ways in different situations or environments.

 Characteristics/Features of Polymorphism in C++